Josh Ginnelly: Altrincham (loan)

 On 8 January 2016, Ginnelly joined National League side Altrincham on an initial one-month loan.
 He made his debut on 23 January 2016 in a 5–0 win over Grimsby Town, playing the entire game.
 Ginnelly scored his first goal for the club three days later in a 3–1 win over Woking.
 He then scored two goals in two matches between 9 February 2016 and 13 February 2016 against Wrexham and Lincoln City respectively.
 During a match against Barrow on 12 March 2016, Ginnelly was the subject of racist abuse by opposition fans, prompting a police investigation.
 Despite this, he had his loan spell at the club extended until the end of the season, having previously extended the previous month.
 Ginnelly scored two more goals later in the season as he went on to make twenty appearances and scored five times in all competitions – Altrincham were however still relegated from the division.

 Walsall (loan)

-On 28 July 2016, Ginnelly signed for Football League One side Walsall on loan until January 2017.
+On 28 July 2016, Ginnelly signed for EFL League One side Walsall on loan until January 2017.
 He made his Walsall debut on 30 August 2016, a 72nd-minute substitute, in a 5–2 win over Grimsby Town in the Football League Trophy.
 He spent much of the start of the season on the bench, finally making his league debut on 15 October 2016 in a 3–2 victory over his former club Shrewsbury.
 His performance earned him a run of games for the club, however he returned to Burnley in January 2017 having failed to make an appearance since November.